bytedance/msgp/README.md

 MessagePack supports defining your own types through "extensions," which are just a tuple of the data "type" (`int8`) and the raw binary.
 You [can see a worked example in the wiki.](http://github.com/tinylib/msgp/wiki/Using-Extensions)

+#### Any

+MessagePack supports encoding and decoding any structure types via the type `msgp.Any` interface.

 ### Status

 Mostly stable, in that no breaking changes have been made to the `/msgp` library in more than a year.
 Newer versions